View the Use of Third-Party Software or Websites disclaimer.

 Performance Best Practices

-The total amount of data on a disk and the size of each file can result in slow speeds.
+The total amount of data on a disk and the size of each file can result in slower speeds.

 Information: A large number of files saved in a single directory will transfer faster than the same number of files spread across multiple directories.